HoanNguyen1711/generate-weighted-graph/README.md

 1. images/images.png: image of graph with highlight source and destination
 2. nodes_origin.csv: list of nodes in graph generated from OpenStreetMap. edges_origin.csv: list of edges in graph generated from OpenStreetMap.
-3. nodes_processed.csv: list of nodes in graph and it degrees (street_count). edges_processed.csv: list of edges in graph and it weight (length).
+3. nodes_processed.csv: list of nodes in graph and its degrees (street_count). edges_processed.csv: list of edges in graph and its weight (length).
 ```

 ## Usage